localstack/docs/content/en/references/configuration.md

 ### Docker

-Docker is used extensively by LocalStack, and there are several configuration parameters for how LocalStack interacts with Docker.
+Options to configure how LocalStack interacts with Docker.

 | Variable | Example Values | Description |
 | - | - | - |